Pink salmon makes rare appearance in Snake River, could be first of its kind to make it this far upriver since ’03

 The scientists also noted that five spawned-out pink salmon carcasses were found on the lower Tucannon River during fall chinook spawning surveys in 1975.

-Pink salmon generally return to coastal rivers and, according to Gilbreath and Basham, rarely penetrate further than 100 miles upstream.
-However, they said pinks spawn about 350 miles up the Fraser River in British Columbia, Canada.
+Pink salmon generally return to coastal rivers and, according to Gilbreath and Basham, rarely penetrate farther than 100 miles upstream.
+They said pinks spawn about 350 miles up the Fraser River in British Columbia, Canada.
 Lower Granite Dam is more than 400 miles from the Pacific Ocean.

 “The fish may be remnants of a small Columbia River stock which may now be entering the Snake River system.
 It is unlikely that they are strays from a short-run coastal stock.
 However, they could be strays from long-run stocks such as those from the Frazier River system,” they wrote.